-This parsing algorithm template is consistent with the cognitive psychology view of short-term memory.
+This parsing algorithm template is consistent with some views on short-term memory in cognitive psychology.
 In particular, Miller (1956) argues that the human short-term memory holds seven plus-or-minus two chunks of information.
 Chunks are loosely defined as pieces of information that the subject recognizes as an entity.
 This definition depends on the knowledge of the subject, that is, the contents of her long-term memory.
 In the case of the parsing algorithm template, the long-term memory is represented by the trainable parameters of the association module A and the scoring module R.

-8. More modules
+8 More modules